danimtb/dasshio/README.md

 **Note**: As described above, you can still use `http://hassio/homeassistant/api` to route requests over the Hassio local network and perform API calls to Home Assistant.
 You can see [Hass.io Addon Communication](https://home-assistant.io/developers/hassio/addon_communication/#home-assistant) for more information.

+## Options: timeout

+By default Dasshio waits 20 seconds after a button press before resuming, this is to avoid detecting duplicate button presses.
+This option allows you to change this delay, if you want more responsive buttons then decrease this value and increase it if you experience duplicate presses.

 ## How to find the MAC address of your Dash

 At the moment, the best way to do this is to hold down the button for 6 seconds, disconnect from the current Wi-Fi and connect to the *Amazon ConfigureMe* SSID.
 If prompted, "stay connected" and open web page **192.168.0.1**.
 You will see your button’s ‘about’ page with the MAC and the additional information.